 Fair Housing Issue Contributing Factor(s) Meaningful Programs/ Action Type Program Metric Disparities in Access to Opportunity Location and type of affordable housing Sites identified in the Housing Element Sites Inventory have been identified in those areas with proximity to employment, education, services, and other resources to capitalize on the existing mixed-use corridors and the opportunities offered by the area.
 To further support the new housing choices in areas of opportunity, programs in the Housing Element aim to identify additional density through a rezone and through regulatory incentives to support missing middle housing.
 Lack of Regional Cooperation Section 8 and publicly owned affordable housing lengthy waiting lists are indicators that there are not enough resources to meet the needs of all residents in the region and in Lomita.
 Through Programs in the Housing Element the City will aim to incentive housing mobility strategies.
-Action Type: Place-based Strategies to Encourage Community Conservation and Revitalization Program 1, Housing Rehabilitation Grant Program Action Type: New Housing Choices and Affordability in Areas of Opportunity Program 14, Rezone Program Program 15, Supporting Low Density Action Type: Housing Mobility Strategies Program 20, Homebuyer Assistance Program Program 21, Section 8 Housing Choice Voucher Program Program 1 Metrics: Assist in rehabilitation of 5 households annually throughout the 2021-2029 planning period.
-Program 14 Metrics: Prioritize rezone in areas with access to amenities such as recreation, services, education, and other needs to promote housing supply, choices and affordability in areas of high opportunity.
-Program 15 Metrics: Facilitate the production of housing that may provide new housing choices and homeownership opportunities by reviewing the need for an ordinance to implement the provisions of SB 9 to establish ministerial review procedures for proposed lot splits of existing single-family residential lots.
-Program 20 Metrics: Ensure 100% of inquiries for homeowner assistance resources receive information materials.
-Program 21 Metrics: Provide 70 Section 8 vouchers annually.
-Fair Housing Enforcement and Outreach Capacity ■ Lack of resources for fair housing agencies and organizations The City of Lomita has not experienced opposition to the development of affordable housing in its neighborhoods.
+Action Type: Place-based Strategies to Encourage Community Conservation and Revitalization Program 1, Housing Rehabilitation Grant Program Action Type: New Housing Choices and Affordability in Areas of Opportunity Program 14, Rezone Program Program 15, Supporting Low Density Action Type: Housing Mobility Strategies Program 20, Homebuyer Assistance Program Program 21, Section 8 Housing Choice Voucher Program ■ Program 1 Metrics: Assist in rehabilitation of 5 households annually throughout the 2021-2029 planning period. ■ Program 14 Metrics: Prioritize rezone in areas with access to amenities such as recreation, services, education, and other needs to promote housing supply, choices and affordability in areas of high opportunity. ■ Program 15 Metrics: Fair Housing Enforcement and Outreach Capacity Lack of resources for fair housing agencies and organizations The City of Lomita has not experienced opposition to the development of affordable housing in its neighborhoods.
 Community activists understand that the community is in need of more affordable housing types and solutions, and Lomita's residents and businesses are in support of identifying solutions to solving housing issues.
 As part of identifying solution, Fair Housing Enforcement and Action Type: New Housing Choices and Affordability in Areas of Opportunity Program 19, Accessibility Action Type: Housing Mobility Strategies Program 20, Homebuyer Assistance Program Program 21, Section 8 Housing Choice Voucher Program Program 22, Fair Housing Program 19 Metrics: Increase opportunities for in-unit accessibility by connecting developers and residents to accessibility resources.
 Program 20 Metrics: Ensure that web material use best practices for affirmatively marketing and promoting equal access for Lomita residents to Los Angeles County Development Authority homebuyer assistance programs.
 Program 21 Metrics: